rust-lang/rust/doc/rust.md

 }
 ~~~~

-_When_ an interface is specified, all methods declared as part of the
+_When_ a trait is specified, all methods declared as part of the
-interface must be present, with matching types and type parameter
+trait must be present, with matching types and type parameter
 counts, in the implementation.

 An implementation can take type parameters, which can be different
-from the type parameters taken by the interface it implements.
+from the type parameters taken by the trait it implements.
 They
 are written after the name of the implementation, or if that is not
 specified, after the `impl` keyword.

 ~~~~
-# iface seq<T> { }
+# trait seq<T> { }

 impl <T> of seq<T> for ~[T] {
     /* ... */